Meet the Team

 Mentoring Manager/Development Manager

 Veena has two roles at the trust.
 She joined in March 2023 and runs our mentoring programme.
-And as Development Manager she builds links between the trust and prisons, prison education team and providers, prison learners, the probation service and partner charities in the criminal justice system.
+And as Development Manager, she builds links between the Trust and prisons, prison education team and providers, prison learners, the probation service and partner charities in the criminal justice system.
 She also oversees our communications strategy.
 A former community worker, where she worked with prisoners, a trainer consultant and business coach, and a BBC news broadcast journalist, Veena brings a wealth of experience to both posts.

 Trustees